ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 {"success": "Your registration id was successfully registered with [username]"}
 ```

+Note that the `registrationsToken`s are unique, but registering a token twice is not an error.

 #### `POST /android/deregister/`

 This endpoint takes the same data as the `/register/` endpoint, but it removes the relation between the `registrationToken` and the `User`.